 Next comes the promises, many of which are extreme and quite unrealistic.

-- I’ll juice fast for the next two days.
+- You’ll juice fast for the next two days.

 - Slash the calories – pronto!